Delivering science-based solutions and technical services to improve lives around the world

 Our experience and recent project implementation include:

 The Learning at Scale study is a multi-country study that includes Senegal, that is generating research to better understand what factors lead to effective learning at scale, as well as identifying the methods of training and support that lead to teachers adopting effective classroom practices.

 We partner with USAID to improve energy access by bringing power to six million sub-Saharan households and businesses in 20 countries, including Senegal, that are otherwise unable to access electricity from their local utilities.

 Through the Feed the Future Senegal Naatal Mbay project, we helped smallholder farmers with new agricultural technologies, skills, and approaches, including tools such as agricultural insurance to improve resilience, and facilitated nearly $165 million in loans and more than $27 million in new private sector investment in agriculture.
 Through a self-funded research activity, we leveraged existing agri-food networks to track the impact of COVID-19 on rural households.

 Working in partnership with the public and private sector, we provide locally led solutions that promote sustainable economic growth.
-Through USAID’s Governance for Local Development project, we are helping improve basic services in health, education, food security, and water and sanitation through an integrated governance approach.
-This project has achieved clear advances in citizen-government-private sector collaboration, resulting in improved service delivery and increased financial resources in the health, education, and WASH sectors.
+Through USAID’s Governance for Local Development project, we helped improve basic services in health, education, food security, and water and sanitation through an integrated governance approach.
+This project has achieved clear advances in citizen-government-private sector-civil society collaboration, resulting in improved service delivery and increased financial resources in the health, education, and WASH sectors.